Jewish Autonomous Oblast: Economy

-The Jewish Autonomous Oblast is part of the Far Eastern Economic Region; it has industry and agriculture and its transportation network involves roads, rail and water ways.
+The Jewish Autonomous Oblast is part of the Far Eastern Economic Region.
 Although landlocked, it is a free economic zone.
-The oblast's mineral and building and finishing material resources are in demand on the Russian market.
 Nonferrous metallurgy, engineering, metalworking, and the building material, forest, woodworking, light industrial, and food industries are the most highly developed industrial sectors.

 Agriculture is the Jewish Autonomous Oblast's main economic sector owing to fertile soils and a moist climate.

 The largest companies in the region include Kimkano–Sutarsky Mining and Processing Plant (with revenues of $ million in 2017), Teploozersky Cement Plant ($ million) and Brider Trading House ($ million).

 Transportation

-The region's well-developed transportation network consists of 530 km of railways, including the Tsarist-era Trans-Siberian Railway; 600 km of waterways along the Amur and Tunguska rivers; and 1900 km of roads, including 1600 km of paved roads.
+The region's transportation network consists of 530 km of railways, including the Tsarist-era Trans-Siberian Railway; 600 km of waterways along the Amur and Tunguska rivers; and 1900 km of roads, including 1600 km of paved roads.
 The most important road is the Khabarovsk-Birobidzhan-Obluchye-Amur Region highway with ferry service across the Amur.
 The Birobidzhan Yuzhniy Airfield, in the center of the region, connects Birobidzhan with Khabarovsk and outlying district centers.